ammesonb/ubiquiti-config-generator/README.md

 You can:
 - Provide ports to forward (NAT)
 - Provide ports to redirect via hairpin (back to local network instead of exiting the router through WAN, NAT)
-- Specify addresses/ports to allow inbound requests for (firewall)
+- Specify addresses/ports to allow inbound requests to/for (firewall)
-- Specify addresses/ports to allow outbound requests to (firewall)
+    - These should be lists of address/port combinations

 ## Automatic validations
 The automatic checks for configuration consistency are as follows: